deepstuff/legacy/README.md

 Legacy vectors
 ==============

-Scripts to run neural nets over
+Scripts to run neural nets over FS legacy vectors

 * First, install tensorflow: https://www.tensorflow.org/install/install_mac
  (when you follow the instructions to run virtualenv to create your virtual environtment,